Ashutosh-shivane/pdf-Chatbot/README.md

-# YouTube Chatbot using Next.js, Pinecone, Hugging Face, and Gemini/Groq
+# PDF Chatbot using Next.js, Pinecone, Hugging Face, and Gemini